Building a Custom React Panel with Foxglove Studio Extensions

 $ yarn local-install

-If you load your own data (or explore Studio's sample data), the "Extension Demo" panel should display a table of the data's topics and schema names.
+If you load your own data (or explore Foxglove's sample data), the "Extension Demo" panel should display a table of the data's topics and schema names.

 First, let's add the user controls we need to our interface – namely the image topic dropdown menu.